Welcome to Sky #4: Enchants

 Our positive Dark Enchant Fate cannot be removed by paying Mana.
 When one of your Units with Fate dies, you will draw a card of that Unit's element (Fire, Water, Earth, etc.) This allows you to get more value out of your Units, but Fate can be countered by being overwritten or via dusting the Unit it's attached to, so it's best to be cautious, as Fate is not a guaranteed return on investment if your opponent knows how to play around it.

 Our positive Metal Enchant Lead cannot be removed by paying Mana.
 Lead is unique in that its only ability is that it cannot be removed by any means while attached.
-Trying to replace it with another attachment, effects that dust attachments, etc. will all fail against Lead, which makes it a solid defense against negative Enchants, like Flames and Frozen, but also a bit of a double-edged sword, since you also cannot replace it with something more valuable like a Barrier or Shield.
+Trying to replace it with another attachment, effects that dust attachments, etc. will all fail against Lead, which makes it a solid defense against negative Enchants, like Flames and Frozen, but also prevents you from replacing it with something more valuable like a Barrier or Shield.
 Lead also prevents the unit it's attached to from being dusted, which serves as fantastic protection for units with strong Death effects, and against Spells that dust units like Touch the Sky.
 As a final note, while Lead typically cannot be replaced/removed, if a Unit was given Lead, and then leaves play via being destroyed, returned to hand, etc. Lead will be removed, since when a card leaves play, it is reset to its base state.

 Our positive Fire Enchant Fury cannot be removed by paying Mana.
 When a character with Fury attacks and damages a hero, Fury will give the character that held it +1/+1, draw you a 1-cost card, and then dust itself.
 Quest is a powerful one-use Enchant if you can get it to trigger, but like all Glory abilities, it's also fairly easy for your opponent to counter it by destroying or disabling your unit before it can successfully attack, so watch out!